Runaway potentials in warm inflation satisfying the swampland conjectures: Analytical determination of the field ranges

-where $Q_3\approx8.11$.
-Therefore, a more accurate form of the scalar power spectrum than the one considered in Ref.~\cite{Berghaus:2019whh} becomes like

-with $Q_3\approx 8.11$, though it is not quite different from the one used in Ref.~\cite{Berghaus:2019whh}.
-We will thus derive the scalar spectral index analytically using for the form of the power spectrum given in Eq.~(\ref{ps-old}) for simplicity (while numerically we will use the full form of the function $G(Q)$ given in Eq.~(\ref{GQ}) to calculate the spectral index).
+where $Q_3\approx 7.3$.
+It can be easily shown that in the strong dissipative regime a more accurate form of the power spectrum given in Eq.~(\ref{Pk}), along with the relations given in Eq.~(\ref{calF}) and Eq.~(\ref{GQ}), does not differ much from the above equation.
+As the above equation is presented in a much simpler form for the strong dissipative regime, we will derive the scalar spectral index analytically using the form of the power spectrum given in Eq.~(\ref{ps-old}) for simplicity (while numerically we will use the full form of the function $G(Q)$ given in Eq.~(\ref{GQ}) to calculate the spectral index).
 We see that

 To determine the quantities on the right hand side of the above equations, we will use the approximated background equations given in Eqs.~(\ref{approx-eqns}), along with the approximated forms of $Q$ and $T$ valid for the form of the dissipation coefficient given by Eq.~(\ref{cubic}) (see also Ref.~\cite{Berghaus:2019whh}),